 What is a charge-off on your credit report?

 A charge-off appears on your credit report when a creditor has made all efforts to collect and has been unsuccessful.

 - A charge-off stays on your report for 7 years

 - You are still responsible to pay the debt

-Any delinquent account is subject to charge-off after 120 to 180 days of non-payment.
+Any delinquent account is subject to charge-off after 120 to 180 days from the date you were late.
 The charge off will be reported to the credit reporting agencies and will impact your credit score negatively.

 To ensure sure you are not caught off-guard by a charge–off, we recommend the following:

-- Make sure the credit card companies have your current address to avoid missing notifications
+- Make sure the credit card companies have your current address, phone and email to avoid missing notifications

 - Open and respond to any letters that come from your creditors